Hachiko Medical Srl / Ministry of Health - Breaking Latest News

 Notice of notification for public proclamations to all the public administrations in any case concerned – to be understood as all the structures of the NHS/SSR, other than the Regions, operating in the sector in question and which have acquired medical devices in the reference years and consequently transmitted the relative data to the Regions, data on the basis of which the amount of the payback in question was calculated – and, on the other hand, to all the counter-interested subjects – to be understood as such all the companies that have supplied the aforementioned public structures medical devices in the reference years, the publication of which is carried out in execution of the Tar Lazio Sec.
-III Quater no. 4458/2023 of 06.27.2023 in relation to the appeal pending before the LAZIO TAR SECTION III QUATER RG 2976/2023 proposed by Hachiko Medical Srl against Ministry of Health, Ministry of Economy and Finance, Presidency of the Council of Ministers, Presidency of the Council of Ministers Permanent Conference on Relations between the State, Regions and the Autonomous Provinces of Trento and Bolzano, Region Puglia and against the Valle D’Aosta Region, Asl Bari.
+III Quater no. 4451/2023 of 06.27.2023 in relation to the appeal pending before the LAZIO TAR SECTION III QUATER RG 2971/2023 proposed by Hachiko Medical Srl against Ministry of Health, Ministry of Economy and Finance, Presidency of the Council of Ministers, Permanent Conference for Relations Between the State, the Regions and the Autonomous Provinces of Trento and Bolzano, Region Marche and against the Valle D’Aosta Region, the University Hospital of the United Hospitals “Umberto I, GM Lancisi, G. Salesi” of the Marches.

 Attachments: